michelp/pgsodium/README.md

 or `crypto_sign_update_agg()`.  `crypto_sign_update_agg()` has two
-variants: one takes a previous state value, allowing multiple aggregates to be processed sequentially, and one takes no state parameter, initiialising the state itself.
+variants: one takes a previous state value, allowing multiple aggregates to be processed sequentially, and one takes no state parameter, initialising the state itself.
 Note that the order in which the parts of a multi-part message are processed is critical.
 They must be processed in the same order for signing and verifying.